 The Company's functional currency is the Canadian Dollar ("CAD").
-The condensed interim consolidated financial statements are presented in CAD which is the Company's presentation currency unless otherwise noted.
+The consolidated financial statements are presented in CAD which is the Company's presentation currency unless otherwise noted.
 All amounts in these consolidated financial statements are rounded to the nearest dollar.

-3. Significant Accounting Policies
+3. Material Accounting Policies